By C.J. Hirschfield

 Producer Keith Wilson’s Website

-For more about the filmmakers see below.
+For more about the filmmakers and video interviews see below.

 C.J.
 Hirschfield retired after 17 years as Executive Director of Children’s Fairyland, where she was charged with the overall operation of the nation’s first storybook theme park.
 Prior to that, she served as an executive in the cable television industry where she produced two series, ran San Francisco’s public access channel and advocated on behalf of the industry.
 A former writer for Film Month, she also penned a weekly column for the Piedmont Post for 13 years and now writes features and reviews for EatDrinkFilms.
 C.J. holds a degree in Film and Broadcasting from Stanford University.